Wxwind/TinyCalculator/README.md

 # Tiny Calculator
-a tiny calculator compiler which support unit.
+a tiny calculator compiler which support unit and scientific notation.

 ## Run the example
 install the package